Analytical and numerical studies of periodic superradiance: Other possible mechanisms for periodic SR

 Figure \ref{fig:kappamod} (b) shows the dependence of the period on $q$.
 The longer period can be seen for the higher $q$.
 The actual value of $q$ is not clear and should be determined by experiments.
+The quantity $q$ can be quite high in our model in Appendix \ref{app:mechanism}.
+The parameter we have chosen ($q=2$) is within a reasonable range, since it only doubles the effective length.
 Whether or not the $\kappa$ modulation is realized in our actual experiment also remains unanswered in this study.
 We may be able to prove/disprove the proposed mechanism by an experiment, for example, with a crystal having non-parallel exit/entry surfaces or surfaces with an appropriate anti-reflection coating.
 Such an experiment is also left as a future task.